Filles de Saint Thomas Battalion

-The Filles de Saint Thomas Battalion is part of the National Guard of Paris, established on 13 July 1789.
+The Filles de Saint Thomas Battalion (French: Bataillon des Filles-Saint-Thomas) is part of the National Guard of Paris, established on 13 July 1789.
 It is known for its participation in the defense of the Tuileries Palace, during the Insurrection of 10 August 1792.
 Preceding the fall of the monarchy, it played an important role in the suppression of the various Parisian uprisings and during the royalist uprising of 13 Vendémiaire.
 Renamed the Lepelletier section, it is the spearhead of the demonstrators.
 Guardsmen who survived the Insurrection of 10 August all died during the September Massacres or were guillotined.

 An Aristocratic Battalion?

 Nothing suggests in 1789 that the battalion will become an aristocratic battalion.
 The first commander of the Filles de Saint Thomas Battalion was Louis-Félix Guynement de Kéralio, father of Louise-Félicité de Kéralio, woman of letters and feminist.
 The sixty battalions, which correspond to the sixty districts of the capital, each received a flag during the months of August and September 1789.
 François Robert, son-in-law of Louis Félix Guynement de Kéralio, noted that the epigraph of his newspaper, Le Mercure national, hardly changes from that of the flag of the district of Filles-Saint-Thomas: Live free or die.
 The battalion and district are in no way hostile to new ideas: